In this WordPress SEO guide, I show you a step-by-step process to improve search ranking of your website or blog.

 1. The core WordPress platform – this is constantly updated by Automattic (company that built WordPress) and individuals who contribute to the code base.

-2. Plugins – These add-on modules you can install and manage from inside the WordPress admin panel.
+2. Plugins – these are add-on modules you can install and manage from inside the WordPress admin panel.
 Plugins are written by individuals and businesses who want to add new features to WordPress.
 This is one of the key reasons for WordPress’ success as you can add pretty much any feature through a plugin.
-A majority of plugins is free but there are many paid or premium plugins also.
+Most plugins are free but there are many paid or premium plugins also.
 If you can’t find a plugin for a specific need, you can always write it yourself or hire a programmer to develop the plugin.

 3. Themes – they control the look and feel of a WordPress site.
 A theme includes layout, styles and elements for home page and other commonly used pages like ‘About Us’ and ‘Pricing’ page.
 There are thousands of free and paid themes available for any specific need.
 By using an appropriate theme, you can give your site a unique look.